erikfredner/cv/cv.md

 *The Humanities at Stanford*

 ### Podcasts
-Wai Chee Dimock, John Plotz, and Colin Milburn on Planetary Futures \hfill 2020
+Wai Chee Dimock, John Plotz, and Colin Milburn on planetary futures \hfill 2020

-Ato Quayson, John Kerrigan, and Richard Halpern on Postcolonial Tragedy \hfill 2020
+Ato Quayson, John Kerrigan, and Richard Halpern on postcolonial tragedy \hfill 2020

-Emily Apter, Rhonda Garelick, and Anne Higonnet on Fashion \hfill 2020
+Emily Apter, Rhonda Garelick, and Anne Higonnet on fashion \hfill 2020

 Stephen Best, Mario Telò, and Kris Cohen on *None Like Us* \hfill 2020